7 Public Health Careers (+ How to Get Started)

 7 emerging public health careers

-1. Medical and Health Services Manager
+1. Medical and health services manager

-• Typical requirements: Bachelor’s degree, though a master’s is also common, with work experience in hospital administration.
+Requirements: Bachelor’s degree, though a master’s is also common, with work experience in hospital administration.

 As a medical and health services manager, you’re responsible for planning and coordinating services in a health care facility, department, or medical clinic for doctors and nurses.
 You’ll have to stay up-to-date on changes to health care regulations, laws, and new technologies.
 This role may involve training staff, developing team goals, and monitoring budgets and performance, so it requires good organizational and communication skills.